-Betterment has some of the lowest management fees of any robo-advisor, and makes investing completely automatic, so you never have to think about.
-This is why I use, and recommend, this strategy.
+Betterment has some of the lowest management fees of any robo-advisor.
+They make investing completely automatic, so you never have to think about.

-I’ve been testing them out since March 2015 and really like their microsaving investing concept.
+I’ve been testing them out since March 2015 and really like their micro-investing concept.
 Basically they invest your spare change by rounding up the purchases you make with your checking account.

 As an example, last week I spent $63.09 during one of my trips to the grocery, so the remaining $0.91 was rounded up and added to my Acorn account balance.

 It takes a long time to save up any amount of value, so don’t think that Acorns is going to make you rich.
 But investing your spare change is a great place to start if you don’t currently put anything into an investment.

-5. Try a yearly savings challenge
+7. Try a savings challenge